agraef/ardour-lua/README.md

 The action and dsp scripts can be found in corresponding subdirectories of the repository, and a few sample Ardour 7.5 sessions for the arpeggiators can be found in the examples subdirectory.

+To install the scripts, you need to copy them to an OS-specific location which is searched by Ardour for Lua script files (~/.config/ardour7/scripts on Linux, ~/Library/Preferences/Ardour7/scripts on macOS, %localappdata%\ardour7\scripts on Windows).
+Please also check the [Ardour manual](https://manual.ardour.org/lua-scripting/) for information on Lua scripting in Ardour.

 ## Action Scripts

 These are some helper scripts, mostly for doing twelve-tone music and similar serial stuff.
 They generally take a selected MIDI region as input.